Today, I’m sharing the details of a little party I threw for my grand father last year.

-When I was visiting my grandfather in the French Alps last September, he asked me if I wouldn’t mind organising a lunch party for a few of our family friends.
-Of course, I was more than happy to oblige!
+When I visited him in France in September, he asked me if I wouldn’t mind organising a lunch for a few of our family friends and of course – I was more than happy to oblige!
 I had originally decided on a German food theme (as a nod to Octoberfest which was about to start in Germany) but after someone gifted my grandfather two kilos of gorgeous apples from their garden, I went for a Fall-inspired lunch instead.
 I put together a very traditional French menu and tried to use as much local and in-season produce as possible.

 In true French fashion, the lunch turned into an almost 4-hour long event and was filled with multiple food courses,